siddhantshrivastava06/digit-recognizer/README.md

 2. On Predict, JS finds the bounding box of the drawn (non-black) pixels, crops to that box with padding, and resizes just the crop to 8x8 — matching the format the model was trained on.
-3. The 8x8 grayscale values are sent to /predict as a flat array of 64 numbers.
+3. The 8x8 grayscale values are sent to /predict.
-4. Flask loads the pickled model, predicts, returns the digit as JSON.
-5. JS displays the result.
+4. The result is displayed.

 <img width="333" height="451" alt="image" src="https://github.com/user-attachments/assets/044ef6e9-7ac1-4aff-956d-321be03f06e5" />